Superbition/Celestte-Docs/docs/security/email_verification.md

 ## Model Considerations

-By default Polyel already provides you with a starting User Model for you and it should already implement an interface to provide a few email verification features, it should look similar to this:
+By default Voltis already provides you with a starting User Model for you and it should already implement an interface to provide a few email verification features, it should look similar to this:

 ```
 namespace App\Models;